-The City provides jury duty leave with pay for all eligible regular part-time employees who are called upon to serve for court jury duty according to the following provisions:
+The City provides jury duty leave with pay for all regular full time employees who are called upon to serve for court jury duty according to the following provision:

-- 1. An employee called for jury duty should immediately notify his/her department director by providing the jury summons indicating the date, time, and place. - 2.
-If an employee is dismissed by the Court and three (3) hours or more remain in the workday, the employee is expected to report to work.
+- An employee called for jury duty should immediately notify his/her department director by providing the jury summons indicating the date, time, and place. - If an employee is dismissed by the Court and three (3) hours or more remain in the workday, the employee is expected to report to work. - 3.
+Employees' compensation for jury duty shall be limited to three (3) months (63 work days).
+Employees whose jury service is in excess of three (3) months (63 work days) may make a request to the City Manager for continued payment.
+Employee serving jury duty in excess of the above limit may use accrued unused vacation or Compensatory Time Off to continue pay.

-- 3. Employees' compensation for jury duty shall be limited to prorated pay based upon the regular work schedule and shall not exceed two weeks in duration.
-Employees whose jury service is in excess of two weeks may request to the City Manager for continued payment.
-Employees serving jury duty in excess of the above limit may use accrued unused vacation to continue pay. - 12.4 Military Leave
+12.4 Military Leave